adobiss/adobiss.github.io/_portfolio/02-resampling-web-service.md

 ## Overview

 Developed as a coding test for a job interview, the primary objective of this RESTful Web Service was to accept multiple audio files in parallel in WAV or MP3 formats, resample them to a 32kHz MP3 and return the transformed file.
-Despite unfamiliarity with web service frameworks like Django, Flask or FastAPI, and the concept of asynchronicity (parallel requests), this project became a significant problem-solving and learning experience and led to a successful hiring outcome.
+Despite unfamiliarity with web service frameworks like Django, Flask or FastAPI, and the concepts of concurrency and parallelism, this project became a significant problem-solving and learning experience and led to a successful hiring outcome.

 ## The Journey